 Chris Dodwell

-Chris graduated with a BA Hons in Classics from the University of Cambridge in 1990 and later went on to achieve a Master of Laws in Environmental Law from University College London in 2002.
+He holds a BA (Hons) in Classics from the University of Cambridge and an LLM in Environmental Law from University College London.

 Recent Insights